 Photography has a long history in Ethiopia.
 Today a team of archivers is using it to collect the memories of Ethiopians between the 1940s and 1980s.

-Forty years ago, in 1978, the exiled South African writer and leftist Alex LaGuma traveled to the Soviet Union and wrote a book about it.
+In 1978, the exiled South African writer and leftist Alex LaGuma traveled to the Soviet Union and wrote a book about it.